mjarkk/vanmoof-web-controller/README.md

 - Share your bike to someone using their email.
 - Show a list of people you are currently sharing your bike with and a button to stop sharing.
 - Set your bell tone (Bell, Submarine, Sonar, Party & Foghorn)
+- Upload your own custom bell (will replace the Foghorn/Ping bell)

 ### Want to help?